stevenbell/stevenbell.github.com/index.markdown

 # Hi, I'm Steven!

 I'm a Lecturer in Electrical and Computer Engineering at [Tufts University](http://tufts.edu), where I teach a mix of topics including embedded programming, computer architecture, and imaging systems.
-In Fall 2019, I'll be teaching the following courses:
+In Fall 2019, I'm teaching the following courses:

 * [EE 200 -- Accelerated programming for graduate students](http://www.ece.tufts.edu/ee/200)
 * [EE 193-HIP -- Imaging systems: From photons to bits and back](http://www.ece.tufts.edu/ee/193HIP)